 Share Classes: This Prospectus describes two classes of shares offered by the Portfolio: Class 1 and Class 2.
 The Portfolio offers these two classes of shares so that you can choose the class that best suits your investment needs.
 The main difference between each class is ongoing fees.
 Class 1 shares do not assess a distribution and/or shareholder servicing fee, whereas Class 2 shares include an annual fee of up to 0.50% of average net assets to compensate the Distributor for the provision of account maintenance and/or distribution services to shareholders.
-For information on ongoing distribution fees, see Distribution Fees on page 16 of this Prospectus.
+For information on ongoing distribution fees, see Distribution Fees on page 17 of this Prospectus.
 Each class of shares in the Portfolio represents interest in the same portfolio of investments in the Portfolio.
 The Portfolio may not be available for purchase in all states.

 As described earlier in this Prospectus, shares of the Portfolio are intended to be sold to certain separate accounts of the participating life insurance companies, as well as qualified pension and retirement plans and certain unregistered separate accounts.
 You and other purchasers of variable annuity contracts will not own shares of the Portfolio directly.
 Rather, all shares will be held by the separate accounts for your benefit and the benefit of other purchasers of variable annuity contracts.
-All investments in the Portfolio does not issue share certificates.
+All investments in the Portfolio are credited to the shareholder's account in the form of full or fractional shares of the Portfolio.
+The Portfolio does not issue share certificates.
 Separate accounts may redeem shares to make benefit or surrender payments to you and other purchasers of variable annuity contracts or for other reasons described in the separate account prospectus that you received when you purchased your variable annuity contract.
 Redemptions are processed on any day on which the Portfolio is open for business.
 Please refer to your insurance contract prospectus or retirement plan documents for additional information.